Modding Docs

 Persona 5 (PS3) has been around the longest out of all editions of P5.
 It therefore has the largest modding community, largest selection of mod & tool compatibility, and largest support base.
 However, with the recent release of Persona 5 Royal on PC & Switch, you may notice a community effort to shift focus to that version.

-The re-release, Persona 5 Royal, launched on PS4 a few years later, featuring many quality of life improvements and a longer campaign.
-It has just recently been ported to PC and Switch in 2022.
+The re-release, a few years later, featuring many quality of life improvements and a longer campaign.
+It has just recently been ported to PC and in 2022.

 Custom Firmware PS3 Console